mdatz/ghola/README.md

 - Improve their communication skills and learn how to interact with others more effectively.
 - Create unique and engaging chatbot personalities that reflect their interests and personalities.
 - Have fun chatting with chatbots and watching them learn and evolve.

-Want to see Ghola in action?
-Check out our website at (ghola.ai)[https://ghola.ai] and start creating your own chatbot personas today!

 ## Table of Contents